 Mayer Samuel Weiss

-Houdini's father, Mayer Samuel Weisz (later Weiss), was born August 27, 1829.
-In 1851 he received his Certificate of Ordination by the Rabbinical Examination Committee for the Wespnimer Comitat in Buda, Hungary.
+Houdini's father, Mayer Samuel Weisz (later Weiss), was born to Leopold and Josephine Weisz on August 27, 1829, in Groß-Kanizsa, Hungary.
+In 1851, he received his Certificate of Ordination by the Rabbinical Examination Committee for the Wespnimer Comitat in Buda, Hungary.

-In 1863 is first wife died, leaving him with one infant son, Armin (Herman).
-That same year he met and married Cecelia Steiner, who was 13 years his junior.
+In 1863, his first wife died, leaving him with one infant son, Armin (Herman).
+That same year, he met and married Cecelia Steiner, 13 years his junior.
 The couple lived at Rakos arok-Gasse No. 1 in the Buda section of Budapest, Hungary.
 Their first child died.

 On October 5, 1892, Mayer Samuel died at age 63 after an operation for tongue cancer at Presbyterian Hospital in New York City.
 He is buried in Machpelah Cemetery in Queens.